-You have the option of including a non-compete clause as a paragraph in an employment contract, or in a completely separate document.
-A properly drafted non-compete clause may effectively prevent employees from joining rival organisations or starting competing companies.
-The law will ensure upon the termination of employment, your employee will not use to your detriment confidential knowledge.
+You can include a non-compete clause as a paragraph in an employment contract, or in a completely separate document.
+A properly drafted non-compete clause may effectively prevent employees from joining rival organisations and also starting competing companies.
+Furthermore, the law will ensure, upon the termination of employment, your employee will not use confidential knowledge to your detriment.

 Be aware you cannot unreasonably impose a restriction that has the effect of stopping an employee from earning a living.
-This means, if you intend to restrict an employee, you must have a legitimate business interest to protect.
+Therefore, if you intend to restrict an employee, you must have a legitimate business interest to protect.
 For example, protection of confidential information, customer connections or stable workforce.
-Otherwise, your restraint may be regarded as unreasonable if you only seek to prevent an employee from working with a competitor in any capacity.
+Otherwise, your restraint may be regarded as unreasonable if you only seek to prevent an employee from working with a competitor.

 You can validly restrain your employees from taking a position where it would give rise to an incentive for the employee to disclose confidential information or take advantage of your customer relations.
-Finally, confidential information can include:
+Examples of confidential information include:

 However, if your employee only has access to confidential information in the course of their employment, a non-compete clause may not be reasonable to protect your business interest.

-If you have “repeat” clients/customers, then a non-compete clause will preserve your relationship with them.
+If you have regular clients/customers, then a non-compete clause will preserve your relationship with them.
 How frequent you contact your client/customer and the nature of your business interest will determine what period is reasonable for a restraint.
-Consider an insurance firm.
-If the length of the insurance policies is 12 months, then the reasonable period for a restraint should be a minimum of 12 months.
 Keep in mind that although you have a non-compete clause, it is not impossible for your clients/customers to move to your former employee’s business if they find out he or she moved there.

 You may want to ensure your former employees do not engage or solicit your staff after termination of employment, particularly if your former employee has “a significant customer connection interest”.
-A properly drafted non-compete clause will impede former employees from taking both your clients/customers and current employees.
-If it is not drafted well, it can have an opposite effect and impair the lifeblood of your business.
+A properly drafted non-compete clause will impede former employees from taking your clients/customers and current employees.
+However, if it is not drafted well, it can have an opposite effect and impair the lifeblood of your business.

-It is important to understand that a non-compete clause may not be reasonable in all circumstances and/or industries.
-It is recommended that you contact a employment lawyer for assistance and advice.
+Thus a non-compete clause can provide your business with protection from former employees competing against your business.
+However, it is important to understand that a non-compete clause may not be reasonable in all circumstances and/or industries.
+To ensure your non-compete clause gives you sufficient legal protection, contact a employment lawyer for relevant legal advice.